The 11 Very Best Shropshire Towns to Visit

 10 | Market Drayton

 Market Drayton is another small market town (shocker!), but this one is in the county’s northeast.
 Like many Shropshire towns, Market Drayton has some pretty nice old buildings.
-There aren’t a lot of things to do there, but it’s worth a wander around nonetheless.
+There aren’t a lot of things to do there, but it’s worth wandering around nonetheless.
 If you’re a beer lover, Market Drayton is home to Joule’s Brewery, which you can take a tour around, but only once a month, sadly.
-The Shropshire Union Canal Main Line also runs through Market Drayton, with canals always offering peaceful walks.
+The Shropshire Union Canal Main Line also runs through Market Drayton, and canals are always popular for peaceful walks.

 11 | Newport

 Last on our list of Shropshire towns to visit is Newport.
-Newport has a vibrant high street with plenty of independent retail, including trendy coffee shops, tea rooms, and bakeries.
+Newport has a vibrant high street with numerous independent retailers, including trendy coffee shops, tea rooms, and bakeries.
 There isn’t a huge amount to do in Newport, but it’s worth a visit to wander up and down the high street.
-And there’s a little cobbled street called St Marys Street that runs behind St Nicholas Church.
+There’s a small cobbled street called St Mary’s Street that runs behind St Nicholas Church.
 Take a wander up there.
 It’s short but sweet.
 There’s also a canal, but not in the true sense.
-It’s a lost waterway that isn’t connected to a canal and is more of a nature reserve than a canal these days.
+It’s a lost waterway that isn’t connected to a canal and is now more of a nature reserve than a canal.

 Shropshire Towns to Visit 024